IBM/cp4i-deployment-samples/DrivewayDentDeletion/Operators/readme.md

   export FORKED_REPO=https://github.com/IBM/cp4i-deployment-samples.git
   ./cicd-apply-test-apic-pipeline.sh -n $NAMESPACE -r $FORKED_REPO -b $BRANCH
   ```
-- The above script `cicd-apply-test-apic-pipeline.sh` will create a dev and test pipeline with added feature of APIC in the `<NAMESPACE>` namepsace and will print the route to add to the webhook in the forked github repo.(This will be the same route as above, but updated to point to a service for the test pipeline in the dev namespace).The pipeline uses the APIC instance already installed on the cluster
+- The above script `cicd-apply-test-apic-pipeline.sh` will create a dev and test pipeline with added feature of APIC in the `<NAMESPACE>` namespace and will print the route to add to the webhook in the forked github repo.(This will be the same route as above, but updated to point to a service for the test pipeline in the dev namespace).The pipeline uses the APIC instance already installed on the cluster.

+  > :information_source:
+  >
+  > As part of this pipeline we create a sample consumer org whose owner's credential details can be found in the secret `corg-owner-creds`.
+  >
+  > Should the user wish to receive the portal admin login reset link they can run 1-click with a set of valid mailtrap credentials and obtain the link from mailtrap.

 # Pipelines
 ## Initial pipeline for just the dev environment